OrenKarmi/HotKeys/README.md

 A key or small group of keys accessed significantly more frequently than others in the keyspace.
 Increased traffic on this single key negatively impacts latency and CPU performance on the shard.
 Resharding the database will not reduce the load for the shard where the hotkey is stored.

+Currently, there is no method for easily tracking hotkeys.
+The information available with commands-stats, slowlog, and bigkeys will not necessarily indicate hotkeys.
+Running the monitor command and analyzing the output may point to hotkeys.
+However, the monitor command may impact the service.

+Monitoring the application usage of Redis and identifying hotkeys should be done on the application side using APM tools.

+Due to the implications listed below, this tool should be used only as a last resort for tracking hotkeys.

 # Product:
 **hotkeys.py connects to a Redis database and uses Key-event notifications to track keys’ access rates and list the top ones.**